Bluzzi/Tchoo-Documents/README.md

 # The Tchoos - Documents

-This repository contains all documents related to The Tchoos translated into the different languages we use.
+This repository contains all documents related to Tchoos.

+The main documents are translated into the languages we will use :
+- English
+- French

 ## Presentation of the project
 - [ENGLISH](./presentation/Presentation-EN.md)